apblanchard4/auction-house/README.md

 - **Description**: Allows buyers to create a new account.
 - **To Test**:
   1. When you load the website, select "Sign Up" and choose "Buyer".
   2. Enter a valid username and password (ensure the username does not already exist).
+Enter an email, not used other than in cognito (required field in cognito).
   3. Wait for a successful page response indicating the account has been created.

 ### 4. Buyer - Login Account
 - **Description**: Allows buyers to log in to their account.
 - **To Test**:
   1. When you load the website, select "Log In" and choose "Buyer".
-  2. Enter a valid username and password (Use amanda1 and amanda1 for username and password).
+  2. Enter a valid username and password (Use testBuyer and testBuyer for username and password).
   3. Wait for a successful page response indicating a valid log in

 ### 5. Seller - Review Items